ESADavid/curl/docs/cmdline-opts/redirect.md

 ---
 c: Copyright (C) Daniel Stenberg, <daniel@haxx.se>, et al.
 SPDX-License-Identifier: curl
-Long: location-mode
+Long: redirect
 Arg: <mode>
 Help: Custom method redirect behavior
 Category: http
-Added: 8.14.0
+Added: 8.16.0
 Multi: single
 See-also:
   - request
   - location
 Example:
-  - -X POST -L --location-mode spec $URL
+  - -X POST --redirect spec $URL
 ---

-# `--location-mode`
+# `--redirect`

-Instructs curl how to do the custom request method set with --request when following redirects.
-The default mode is `keep`. curl only follows redirects if instructed to do so with --location.
+Instructs curl to follow redirects and how to do the custom request method set with --request when following redirects.
+Set the *mode* to use.

+Use this option *instead of* --location.

 ## keep

 The method string you set with --request is used for all requests even after redirects.
 It may cause unintended side-effects when curl does not change request method according to the HTTP 30x response codes - and similar.

+This mode is what --location enables.

 ## spec